ByteGoer/ByteGoer/README.md

 ## ➤ 🌸 Welcome to ByteGoer! 🌸 ➤

 **🌱CS Student & Passion Projects**
-Hey, I’m <span style="color:#608ca6">**Ezrah**</span>!
+Hey, I’m **Ezrah**!
 I’m learning game development and exploring PFAS research in my free time.
 Most people know me for my art, but I decided to study something new in college!

 ---